A Team Approach to Kidney Transplant

 Before you can be evaluated by our Kidney Transplant team, there are several steps that must be completed.
 The financial coordinator contacts your health insurance payer for preapproval, the necessary authorizations and other payment issues.

-Once the financial coordinator has obtained the necessary authorization, a Transplant Program social worker will reach out to you to set up the first appointment.
+Once the financial coordinator has obtained the necessary authorization, a Transplant program scheduler will reach out to you to set up the first appointment.
 At your first appointment, you should plan on spending about half a day getting educated about the process, meeting other Jefferson Kidney Transplant staff and signing consent forms.
 You will first meet with the social worker for about an hour.
 A social worker is a professional who evaluates readiness for transplantation and helps support your psychosocial needs.
 Issues such as employment and education history, family dynamics and financial support will be addressed.

 Kidney Transplant Coordinators